jmh3434/java-precourse/Precourse Java.md

 We aim to be **full stack developers** who keep our code modular and organized.
 One of the ways we can achieve this is by using OOP, or Object Oriented Programming design (programming architecture built upon the concept of classes and objects)

+-   Break down a programming task into objects that expose behavior (methods) and data (members or attributes) using interfaces

 #### Procedural Programming

+Often, the terms "procedural programming" and "imperative programming" are used synonymously

 #### Functional Programming

+Functional programming languages support (and heavily use) first-class functions, anonymous functions and closures

 #### Reactive Programming